raomah/NSEStockApp/README.md

 2. Open the project in Xcode.
 3. Ensure you have the necessary dependencies installed, such as CocoaPods.
 4. Build and run the project on your desired iOS device or simulator.

+### Login and Signup
+To access the features of the app, users must first create an account or log in using their credentials.
+This ensures a personalized experience and allows users to save their favorite stocks and preferences across sessions.

 ### Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these guidelines: